michaeluno/admin-page-framework/readme.txt

 = I've written a useful class and functions.
 Do you want to include it? = The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is avaiable.
 Create an issue first and we'll see if changes can be made.

-== To do ==
+== Roadmap ==
+* Add: a custom input filed for category select checkboxes.
+* Add: the ability to remove registered form elements.
+* Add: the ability to specify a redirect page after the form data is successfully updated.

 == Changelog ==

+= 1.0.3 - 04/01/2013 =
+* Added: the *href* field key for the submit field type that makes the button searve like a hyper link.
+* Added: the *AddSettingsError()* and the *ShowSettingsErrors()* methods to be alternated with the settings_errors() and the add_settings_error() functions to prevent multiple duplicate messages to be displayed.
+* Added: the ability to automatically insert anchor links to each section and field of form elements.
+* Added: the *readonly* field key for text and textarea input fields that inserts the readonly attribute to the input tag.
+* Added: the *pre_field* and *post_field* filed keys that adds HTML code right before/after the input element.
+* Fixed: a minor bug in the method that merges arrays that did not merge correctly with keys with a null value.

 = 1.0.2.3 - 03/17/2013 =
 * Added: the ability to set access rights ( capability ) to adding pages individually, which can be set in the newly added fourth parameter of the AddSubMenu() method.

 = 1.0.2.2 - 03/17/2013 =
-* Changed: the second parameter of the constructor from capability to script path; the capability can be set via the SetCapability() method.
+* Changed: (**Breaking Change**) the second parameter of the constructor from capability to script path; the capability can be set via the SetCapability() method.
 * Added: the ability to automatically insert script information ( plugin/theme name, version, and author ) into the footer if the second parameter is set in the constructor.

 = 1.0.2.1 - 03/16/2013 =